 The Gogoro 2 is an electric scooter supported by a battery swapping infrastructure that allows battery swapping at any charge station in under 6 seconds.
-It is used by commuters in urban areas, currently only for sale in Taiwan but can be rented in Berlin and Paris.
+It is used by commuters in urban areas, currently only for sale in Taiwan.
 The product is designed by Gogoro Inc.

 The product is obtained by making an order with the manufacturer through their website.
 It is only currently available for sale in Taiwan.

-Specifications: The Gogoro 2 scooter is capable of going from zero to 50 kph in 0.42 seconds.
-It’s maximum speed is 95 kph.
-The 6.4 kw G1 permanent magnet synchronous motor is capable of driving 8.5 horsepower at 3250 rpm and the vehicle can travel up to 100 km on a single charge while traveling at an average speed of 40 kph The scooter trunk has a volume of 24.5 L.
+Specifications: The Gogoro 2 scooter is capable of going from zero to 50 kph in 3.8 seconds.
+Its maximum speed is 92 kph.
+The 7.6 kW G1 permanent magnet synchronous motor is capable of driving 10.2 horsepower at 3000 rpm and the vehicle can travel up to 110 km.
+The scooter trunk has a volume of 24.5 L.

 Provided by a trained general technician with knowledge of electric power-trains.
 Interview with Manufacturer